ayushmehre/padhai-assignment/README.md

   - For features like `POINT`, direct DOM manipulation is used (e.g., `usePointerControl.js` updates cursor position).
   - React handles the rendering of components and overall UI structure.
 - **WebSocket Handling**:
-  - Managed within `TutorProvider.jsx`.
+  - Managed within `WebSocketProvider.jsx`.
 It handles connection, message parsing, event emission, and reconnection logic.
 - **Slide Content**: New question slides can be introduced by creating new React components (like `QuestionSlide.jsx`) and passing them as children to `<InteractableSlide>`.

 ### Backend (Mock Server)